omarazrat/jWebAppTester/README.md

 ### Upcoming

--Let user pick element from some choices and store it in a variable.
+* Let user pick element from some choices and store it in a variable.
--Use of variables in some actions (about to be defined) -Mouse Over
+* Use of variables in some actions (about to be defined)
+* Mouse Over
--Enter special characters with write command: ESC, ENTER, F1,... etc.
+* Enter special characters with write command: ESC, ENTER, F1,... etc.
--Use encripted words for passwords
+* Use encripted words for passwords
--for_each loops
+* for_each loops

 ## Español
 WebAppTester: Probador de formularios online